greenerservices/greenerservices.github.io/app/principles/actions/6a-minimise-the-lifecycle-impacts-of-equipment-used-by-the-service.md

 ###  (i) Use remanufactured equipment where possible

 Use remanufactured or recycled technology if your service purchases equipment or infrastructure.
-This reduces the need to purchase new.

 #### Environmental benefit:
-Reduces the impacts of purchasing new.
+Reduces the impacts of purchasing new hardware.

 {% from "govuk/components/details/macro.njk" import govukDetails %}